AndreasBujok/ChameleonMini/README.md

 Sets the Chameleon into firmware upgrade mode (DFU).
 This command can be used instead of holding the RBUTTON while power-on to trigger the bootloader.<br>

-After run the `upgrade` command, you can now start the upgrade process by running the "ChameleonFirmwareUpgrade.bat" batch (Windows) or other options, depend on your OS.
+After run the `upgrade` command, you can now start the upgrade process described on [Getting Started](https://rawgit.com/emsec/ChameleonMini/master/Doc/Doxygen/html/_page__getting_started.html)

-See **Step 2: Upgrade the Firmware ** [Getting-Started](https://github.com/emsec/ChameleonMini/wiki/Getting-Started)

 **Syntax:** `upgrade`\<ENTER\><br>